adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 ------------

 In this exercise, we analyzed a dataset on green buildings to build the best predictive pricing model.
-We started with cleaning the data.
+We started by cleaning the data.
 First, we detected all the null values that were missing and deleted them.
 As we are running a lasso regression, in order to comply with the limits of computation, we scaled down 'size' variable from 'square footage' to